joelparkerhenderson/decision-record/README.md

   * **Constraints**: capture any constraints to the environment this decision might pose.

-  * **Positions**: list the positions, which are the viable options a.k.a. alternatives.
+  * **Positions**: list the potential candidate options as facts and data, not opinions.

   * **Opinions**: by the team and stakeholders, and also third-party advisors and reviewers.